fionapigott/conversation-builder/README.md

 - build_conversations.py: Takes JSON formatted Tweet payloads, returns conversation payloads, optionally returns enriched conversation payloads with the --add_enrichments and --brand_info command line arguments
 - add_enrichments.py: Takes JSON formatted conversation payloads (with the "tweets" and "depths" fields at least) and adds enrichment fields.
 If you want to change the behaviour or types of enrichments, do it here, as this function is imported and runs when other code uses the --add_enrichments option
 - add_missing_tweets.py: Takes JSON formatted conversation payloads (with the "tweets" and "depths" fields at least) and calls the Twitter public API to get the Tweets that were missing from the original dataset.
 Returns conversation payloads with added Tweets and a few extra fields about which Tweets were successfully returned from the API.
 Optionally enriches or updates enrichment fields with the --add_enrichments option
+- make_twitter_api_call.py: Takes Tweet IDs as an input and returns Tweets from the public Twitter API  (where available).
+Helper function for add_missing_tweets.py, broken out because sometimes calling the API alone can be useful.

 # build_conversations.py